 Parent(s)/carer(s) seeking admission of their child outside their normal age group must send their written request to the Governing Board.
-It is the responsibility of the parent(s)/ carer(s) to provide the Governing Board with all relevant information relating to this request, including the parent(s)/carer(s) views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether the child may naturally have fallen into a lower age group if it were not for being born prematurely; and whether the child has previously been educated out of their normal age group.
+It is the responsibility of the parent(s)/ carer(s) to provide

 The Governing Board is required to take into account the views of the Head Teacher on the application as well as the information from the parent(s)/carer(s).
 The Governing Board will make their decision on the basis of the circumstances of each individual case, and in the best interests of the child concerned.